 Look, too, at A Cross of Thorns: The Enslavement of California’s Indians by the Spanish Missions by Elias Castillo.
 He writes about treatment of Native people who tried to escape the missions.
 When caught, the friars at Mission San Francisco burned crosses into the faces of men, women, and children.

-I also have two Day of the Dead books here on my 10 Great Picture Books to Learn About Mexico:
+I also have more Day of the Dead books here on my 10 Great Picture Books to Learn About Mexico.

 Day of The Dead by Tony Johnston

-Kids who like Ghosts might also appreciate the background information about the rituals and food used to celebrate Day of the Dead in this small picture book, Day of the The Dead.
+Kids who like Ghosts might also appreciate the rituals and food used to celebrate Day of the Dead in this small picture book, Day of the Dead.